nf-core/variantbenchmarking/README.md

 Each row represents a vcf file (test-query file).
 For each vcf file and variant calling method (caller) have to be defined.

-User has to define or provide truth vcf in config files.
+User _has to provide truth vcf in config files_.
 There are readily available vcf files for benchmarking from Genome in a bottle and SEQC2 studies which can be used readily.
 Please find detailed information about truth files [here](https://nf-co.re/variantbenchmarking/truth)

 For more details and further functionality, please refer to the [usage documentation](https://nf-co.re/variantbenchmarking/usage) and the [parameter documentation](https://nf-co.re/variantbenchmarking/parameters).